anirudhRowjee/saaru/example_source/src/index.md

 ---
-title: what can this blog do?
+title: what can this blog do, now I know
 description: just a small feature demonstration of the capabilites of this blog
 wip: true
 template: hello2.jinja